EBolle/NLP-Weather-dataset/README.md

 ssh -i <location to your key-pair file> hadoop@<master-public-dns-name>
 ```

-Once connected to the cluster enter the following bash commands:
+Once connected to the cluster enter the following commands:

 ```bash
 aws s3 sync s3://<your bucket>/spark_app .